Skip to main content

 Wednesday, October 17, 2007

-OSU University Health Services has achieved accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC), according to Steve Rogers, University Health Services Director.
+Oklahoma State University Health Services has achieved accreditation by the Accreditation Association for Ambulatory Health Care, according to Steve Rogers, University Health Services director.

-Status as an accredited organization means University Health Services has passed a series of rigorous and nationally recognized standards for the provision of quality health care, set by the Accreditation Association.
-Over 3000 ambulatory health care organizations across the United States are accredited by the AAAHC.
+Status as an accredited organization means University Health Services has passed a series of rigorous and nationally recognized standards for the provision of quality health care set by the Accreditation Association.
+The AAAHC accredits over 3000 ambulatory health care organizations across the United States.

-“Accreditation underscores our long-standing commitment to providing the highest possible levels of quality care to the community we serve,” said Mr. Rogers.
+“Accreditation underscores our long-standing commitment to providing the highest possible levels of quality care to the community we serve,” Rogers said.
 “We are pleased and proud to have our efforts recognized with this accreditation.”
-This is the fifth consecutive three year accreditation award earned by University Health Services, dating back to 1995.
+This is the fifth consecutive three-year accreditation award from University Health Services, dating back to 1995.

-Ambulatory health care organizations seeking accreditation by the AAAHC undergo an extensive on-site, peer-based survey of its facilities and services.
-Not all ambulatory health care organizations seek accreditation; not all undergoing the on-site survey are granted accreditation.
+Ambulatory health care organizations seeking accreditation by the AAAHC undergo an extensive on-site, peer-based survey of their facilities and services.
+Not all ambulatory health care organizations seek accreditation, and not all that undergo the on-site survey are granted accreditation.

 Among the types of ambulatory health care organizations that can seek AAAHC accreditation are ambulatory and office-based surgery centers, single and multi-specialty group practices, college health centers, dental group practices, community health centers, occupational health centers and managed care organizations.

-University Health Services is the ambulatory care facility on the OSU campus for students who become ill or injured.
-With a staff or forty that includes six physicians and a physician associate, thirteen nurses and other health professionals, UHS provides over 26,000 medical visits per year.
+UHS is the ambulatory care facility on the OSU campus for students who become ill or injured.
+With a staff of 40 that includes six physicians and a physician associate, 13 nurses and other health professionals, UHS provides over 26,000 annual medical visits.

 MENUCLOSE